 Personal Characteristic: SOCIAL INTELLIGENCE

-March 29 - Pathway Into the Horizon with Student Presentations
+Pathway Into the Horizon with Student Presentations Personal Characteristic: ZEST

-Western Regional AHEC (Housed in the WMU College of Health and Human Services) provides logistical planning, coordination, execution and longitudinal tracking of the program and its participants.
+The WMU College of Health and Human Services provides logistical planning, coordination, execution and longitudinal tracking of the program and its participants.

 Spectrum Health provides brand recognition and financial support this program - $10,000 annually for five years beginning in fall 2020.